Ranked 2nd Overall in the Corporate Human Rights Benchmark 2019

 Preventing and addressing our own involvement in modern slavery is central to our sustainability approach including our commitment to running a safe, responsible and profitable business.

-We set clear expectations that Rio Tinto employees and suppliers should be alert to possible involvement in modern slavery and should work to prevent and address it.
+We set clear expectations that our employees and suppliers (including contractors and agents) should be alert to possible involvement in modern slavery and should work to prevent and address it.